 One of the most common SaaS pricing models, feature-based means that companies are charging based on the features included in that subscription.

 One example is GoSquared, which combines feature-based pricing with volume-based pricing so that users pay for what features in the platform they’re using, and also the number of monthly page views for their website.

-Best fit for: Has your product grown to fit needs that not every customer has?
+Best fit for: If your product has grown to fit needs that not every customer has, this might be the right pricing model.
 You might need to implement feature-based pricing so that you don’t need to raise prices on customers who don’t even want your new feature set.

 Not a fit for: This isn’t a fit for very simple products with not a lot of features to differentiate from.
 Having two or three options makes people more likely to select one, so if you don’t have features to separate your product, then utilize users, volume, or some other unit.

 7. Flat rate pricing

 Buffer is well known for its simple flat rate subscriptions.
 This is slightly different from the other pricing models examples because the price really is flat rate.
 There are no add-ons for volume or for users.
 What you see is what you get, and this simplicity has undoubtedly contributed to Buffer’s growth.

 Best fit for: This pricing model is the right fit for products that serve small to medium sized businesses.
 It also works well when the required users and features needed grow in tandem with each other.